jasmine/jasmine.github.io/_tutorials/react_with_node.md

 ---
 layout: article
-title: Testing a React app with Jasmine NPM
+title: Testing a React app in Node.js with Jasmine
+redirect_from: /tutorials/react_with_npm
 ---

-# Testing a React app with Jasmine NPM
+# Testing a React app in Node.js with Jasmine

 The [Jasmine NPM](/setup/nodejs.html) package was originally designed just to run specs against your Node.js code, but with a couple of other packages, you